elez-n/CyrillicConverter/README.md

 ## Overview

-SmartCyrillic is a Microsoft Word add-in developed using C# and VSTO that enables efficient and intelligent conversion of Latin text to Cyrillic.
+CyrillicConverter is a Microsoft Word add-in developed using C# and VSTO that enables efficient and intelligent conversion of Latin text to Cyrillic.

 The add-in provides multiple execution modes, including an advanced automatic mode that dynamically selects the optimal processing strategy based on text size and system performance.